The Brainy Bag is available to all children diagnosed with a brain tumour.

 Our Children and Families Service offers a range of support to children and families living with a brain tumour diagnosis.

-You may also wish to join our friendly and supportive Facebook community where you can meet others who understand what you're going through.
+You may also wish to join our friendly and supportive closed Facebook groups where you can meet others who understand what you're going through.

-Find out more about Learning difficulities in children in the full fact sheet - Clear print version, designed to RNIB guidelines.
+Download our information about learning difficulties and brain tumours in children in a printable format.
+Clear print version, designed to RNIB guidelines.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team:

 0808 800 0004 (free from landlines and mobiles)

 You can also join our active online community on Facebook - find out more about our groups.